jburger/jburger.github.io/_posts/2016-12-13-docker-learnings.md

 >
 > [Windows server 2016](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_server) and [windows 10](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_10) both support [windows nano containers](https://channel9.msdn.com/Series/Nano-Server-Team) too!

 We use [Vagrant](https://www.vagrantup.com) at work for our development virtual machines a lot and I love their tool set.
-We have also started using docker for more complex scenarios development environments.
+We have also started using docker for more complex development environments.
 I've also been using Docker for personal projects for a good year now.

 Docker has some great features that set it apart from other virtualization technologies that I'll try to explain.